Irish rebel song

 In the music of Ireland, Irish rebel songs are folk songs which are primarily about the various rebellions against British Crown rule.
-Songs about prior rebellions are a popular topic of choice among musicians which supported Irish nationalism and republicanism.
+Songs about prior rebellions are a popular topic of choice among musicians who support Irish nationalism and republicanism.

 When they discuss events during the 20th and 21st centuries, Irish rebel songs focus on physical force Irish republicanism in the context of the Easter Rising, the Irish War of Independence, the Anti-Treaty IRA during the Irish Civil War, and, more recently, the Troubles in Northern Ireland.

 History

-The tradition of rebel music in Ireland date back to the period of English (and later British) crown rule, and describe historical events in Irish history such as rebellions against the Crown and reinforcing a desire for self-determination among the Irish people and the Irish diaspora.
+The tradition of rebel music in Ireland dates back to the period of English (and later British) crown rule, and it describes historical events in Irish history such as rebellions against the Crown and reinforces the desire for self-determination among the Irish people and the Irish diaspora.

-As well as a deep-rooted sense of tradition, rebel songs have nonetheless remained contemporary, and since the end of the Irish Civil War in 1923, the focus has moved onto the nationalist cause in Northern Ireland and the Irish Free State, including support for the Anti-Treaty IRA, the Provisional IRA, the INLA, and Sinn Féin.
-However, the subject matter is not confined to Irish history, and includes the exploits of the Connolly Column, who fought for the Republican side in the Spanish Civil War, and also those who participated in the American Civil War.
-There are also some songs that express sorrow over war (from a Republican perspective), such as Only our rivers run free, and some have been covered by bands that have tweaked lyrics to be explicitly anti-war, such as the cover of The Patriot Game by Scottish band The Bluebells.
+Although they have a deep-rooted sense of tradition, rebel songs have nonetheless remained contemporary, and since the end of the Irish Civil War in 1923, the focus has moved onto the nationalist cause in Northern Ireland and the Irish Free State, including support for the Anti-Treaty IRA, the Provisional IRA, the INLA, and Sinn Féin.
+However, the subject matter is not confined to Irish history, and includes the exploits of the Connolly Column, who fought for the Republican side in the Spanish Civil War, and also Irish Americans who participated in the American Civil War.
+There are also some songs that express sorrow over war (from a Republican perspective), such as Only our rivers run free, and some have been covered by bands who have modified lyrics to be explicitly anti-war, such as the cover of The Patriot Game by Scottish band The Bluebells.

+In August 1971, the Irish Independent reported that RTÉ, the Irish state broadcaster, had decided to restrict the broadcasting of an album of Irish rebel songs entitled "Up The Rebels" (featuring the Wolfe Tones), which had been recently re-released by Dolphin Records.
+A spokesman for RTÉ said that the broadcaster had made the decision not to "play records which could create tension in Northern Ireland", but assured that the decision would be rescinded once the problems in Northern Ireland had subsided.

-Over the years, a number of bands have performed "crossover" music, that is, Irish rebel lyrics and instrumentation mixed with other, more pop styles.
-Damien Dempsey is known for his pop-influenced rebel ballads and bands like Beltaine's Fire and Kneecap combine Rebel music with political hip hop and other genres.
+Over the years, a number of bands have performed "crossover" music, that is, Irish rebel lyrics and instrumentation mixed with other, more pop-oriented styles.
+Damien Dempsey is known for his pop-influenced rebel ballads, and bands like Beltaine's Fire and Kneecap combine Rebel music with political hip hop and other genres.